X

 Making irregular prepayments — as funds permit — can also help you pay down your mortgage (this complicates accounting, but can save some money overall.)

-If you’ve considered Refinancing instead of prepaying your mortgage and determined that prepaying makes the most sense for you, review our next article detailing various mortgage prepayment methods.
+If you’ve considered refinancing instead of prepaying your mortgage and determined that prepaying makes the most sense for you, review our next article exploring various mortgage prepayment methods and how each affects the kinds of savings you'll achieve.

 Add to Homescreen?